 To identify common challenges, trends and/or gaps faced by the community.

 There will be no general session for reading of Member/PO Statements, but there will be special panel sessions on 'implementation of the GEOSS' and ‘Flagships’.
-There are some interesting topics including: The GEO Engagement Strategy and Engagement Priorities; Commercial Sector engagement; GEO engagement with the SDG agenda.
+There are some interesting topics including: GEO Engagement Strategy and Engagement Priorities; Commercial Sector Engagement; GEO Engagement with the SDG Agenda.

 Jonathon summarised the preparation required for GEO Plenary: